Please do not leave this page until complete. This can take a few moments.

 Genesis has worked with the USDA for several years to assist with the transfer of privately owned housing in Maine that tenants can rent affordably because the owners hold mortgages with the USDA Rural Development Section 515 program.

 Many of these properties are at risk of leaving the program as owners age and mortgages mature.
 Leaving the program threatens the federal rental subsidy.
-Some 7,600 apartments have been preserved through the Section 515 program.
+Some 7,600 apartments in Maine are at risk of becoming unaffordable if they do not stay in the Section 515 program, according to Genesis.

 The Orono transaction demonstrates the ownership transfer model’s potential as a solution for preserving affordable rental housing in Maine, the city's top public housing official said.